zrotof/ndab-bikokoo/README.md

 # angular-starter-simple-type-v17
-The aim of this project is to provide a set of tools and configurations to facilitate the initialization of an Angular standalone project with a simple base architecture
+The aim of this project is to provide a set of initial tools and configurations to facilitate the initialization of an Angular standalone project with a simple base architecture

 # What is included
 browser css reset
-variables.scss (to init css variables)
+variables.scss (to create project css variables)
 Prine ng
 Prine ng icons
 font awesome (free solid & regular version & brand )